Adventure in the Galapagos!December 2–13, 2018

-- Please check Prices tab for what is included in this price.
+- Please check Prices tab below for what is included in this price

 The Galápagos Islands are considered one of the world’s foremost destinations for wildlife-viewing–and wildlife photography!
 These UNESCO World Heritage islands, isolated 1,000 km off the coast of Ecuador, are home to diverse and unique flora & fauna–many are found nowhere else on the planet.
 We’ll be staying on two different islands on this land-based tour, and we’ll take plenty of boat excursions to reach the treasured, remote vistas of this otherworldly volcanic archipelago.

 You’ll be accompanied by the owners of RetreaTours, a boutique tour outfit specializing in intimate, authentic experiences around the world.
 As a small group, we will explore, engage, and enjoy the best that the Galapagos has to offer!